ricardotgomes11/actor-web-automation-agent/README.md

 1. **Add page URL** that you want the Web Agent to start with.
 2. Provide **Instructions** on what the Web Agent should do while on that page.
 Use simple and straightforward language.
 3. Set up **OpenAI API key**.
 You can get it from <a href='https://platform.openai.com/account/api-keys' target='_blank' rel='noopener'>OpenAI platform</a>.
-4. Choose **GPT Model** that decyphers your prompt to the Web Agent: GPT-3.5 Turbo 16k, GPT-4, GPT-4 32k.
+4. Choose **GPT Model** that deciphers your prompt to the Web Agent: GPT-3.5 Turbo 16k, GPT-4, GPT-4 32k.
 5. Click **Start**.

 For example, to browse a website such as [https://apify.com/](https://apify.com/) and get the cheapest pricing plan, you can use the following instructions: